kryo2k/utils.js/README.md

 ## utilities.js
 Simple collection of functions and algorithms for Javascript/NodeJS without any other dependencies.

-*Currently only supports node.js, but can be easilly ported to any framework.*
+*Originally written for node.js, but am in the process of porting this to other platforms.*

 ### Installation